Mobile phones: is your child ready?

 - Will your child be without calls, text and data for the rest of the month?

-If your child wants or has a smartphone, you might consider turning off the mobile data until your child is older and you’re confident she’s a responsible digital citizen.
-If you turn off mobile data, your child can go online with her phone only when she has wi-fi access.
-This can help her learn thrifty phone habits and avoid using her phone without thinking.
+If your child wants or has a smartphone, you might consider turning off the mobile data until your child is older and you’re confident they’re a responsible digital citizen.
+If you turn off mobile data, your child can only go online when there’s wi-fi access.
+This can help your child learn thrifty phone habits and avoid using the phone without thinking.

 Prepaid mobile phone plans: pros and cons